1983 West Coast Conference Champions

 USF said so long to outstanding senior “Super-sweeper” Erik Nielsen from Oslo, Norway.
 Nielsen was a two-time All-American during a storied four-year career on the Hilltop.
 He also earned first team All-Conference honors three times.

-Arlid Haugan was a Norwegian native and graduated in 1986 from USF with a Bachelors in Business.
+Arild Haugan was a Norwegian native and graduated in 1986 from USF with a Bachelor's in Business.
 He attended USF on a soccer scholarship.
 He earned a Masters at Thunderbird School of Global Management, and is currently Managing Director of Avilion in Vietnam.